 Dr. Frantz and our Specialty Lens Counselor will help you select a lens implant that fits your specific lifestyle and eye health needs.

-1) Bladeless Laser Cataract Surgery with a ReSTOR Multifocal Implant and Limbal Relaxing Incisions (LRI): You may choose a ReSTOR CustomLens implant for your after surgery visual outcome which will greatly decrease your dependence on glasses following surgery.
+1) Bladeless Laser Cataract Surgery with a ReSTOR Multifocal IOL and Limbal Relaxing Incisions (LRI): You may choose a ReSTOR CustomLens IOL.
+Your after surgery visual outcome will greatly decrease your dependence on glasses following surgery.
 With a ReSTOR lens you can read a book, drive a car, and play golf or tennis with increased freedom from glasses.

 2) Bladeless Laser Cataract Surgery with a Monofocal Toric IOL: If you have astigmatism, a Toric IOL makes it possible to treat the cataract and correct the corneal astigmatism at the same time.
 If you have both a cataract and a corneal astigmatism, you will not regain high-quality distance vision after surgery to remove the cataract unless the astigmatism is also corrected.
 The unique design of this lens provides significantly improved distance vision and may reduce the need for corrective lenses.